Tradeline lists are misleading.

 - Picking from a list based on age.

 The same concept applies to pick from a list of tradelines based on the age of the account.
 If you can afford only an account with relatively limited seasoning, it doesn’t matter if you got a good deal or not.
 If the seasoned tradeline is insufficient to achieve your credit goal, it makes no sense to buy it.
 Again, picking from a list will trick you into believing you are in control over something over which you have no control.

 - Picking from a list based on the limit.

 Similar to picking a tradeline from a list based on age or price, if you pick a line of credit with the incorrect (whether it be too large or too little) limit, you can actually damage your credit score.
 This is much worse than simply receiving little or no benefit… you can actually make your credit score go down.
-We will talk about “scorecards” in another post to explain this phenomenon.
 The basic idea is that if you are bracketed in a certain scorecard, and you bump yourself out of it, your entire credit score will change and refactor your current negative and positive accounts.

 When tradeline lists are useful.

 There are situations where tradeline lists are useful.
 Here are a few examples: